- “100% Organic” – Foods bearing this label are made with 100% organic ingredients and may display the USDA Organic seal.

 - “Natural” – The term natural is not regulated by the USDA and can be used on any food item, “natural” or not.

 - “Free Range” – This term implies that the animals the food comes from are raised in an open-air or free-roaming environment for “an undetermined period each day.”
 The USDA defines “free-range” for poultry only – not eggs – meaning the term free-range on eggs and non-poultry meat is not regulated.

 - “Grass-fed” – The American Grassfed Association (AGA) defines grass-fed cattle, bison, goats, and sheep as those that have consumed nothing but their mother’s milk and fresh grass or grass-type hay ALL of their lives.
 Pigs and poultry are considered grass-fed if they have been fed grass as a large part of their diet.
-The USDA has set a marketing claim standard for the term Grass-fed, but there is not a label or certification associated to it.
+The USDA has set a marketing claim standard for the term Grass-fed, but there is not a label or certification associated with it.

-- “Marine Stewardship Council” – The Marine Stewardship Council is a non-government organization that aims to promote sustainable fishing practices and provides standards and methodologies to “ensure that the catch of marine resources are at a level compatible with long-term sustainable yield, while maintaining the marine environment’s bio-diversity, productivity, and ecological processes.”
+- “Marine Stewardship Council” – The Marine Stewardship Council is a non-government organization that aims to promote sustainable fishing practices and provides standards and methodologies to “ensure that the catch of marine resources are at a level compatible with long-term sustainable yield while maintaining the marine environment’s biodiversity, productivity, and ecological processes.”